-6

-5.6 Bodywork
+5.6 BODYWORK

-The front wings, headlights, bonnet, and grille must be replaced with those from the ‘face-lift’ model; the rear hatch and rear spoiler may also be updated but are not mandatory.
+The front wings, headlights, bonnet, and grille must be replaced with those from the ‘face-lift’ model; the rear hatch and championship spoiler must be fitted

 5.6.1 General: Mandatory fitment of a laminated front windscreen, heated front screens are permitted.
 The rear passenger windows and rear windscreen, as well as the rear-view mirrors, must be covered with a transparent and colourless (tinted is not permitted) safety film with a maximum thickness of 100 microns.
 Nonstandard tinted windows are not allowed.
 It is permitted to replace the Driver’s side door glass with plastic in conformity with NCR Chap 7 App 2 Art 22.8 and incorporating a slider panel as window aperture.
 The standard latching and locking mechanisms together with all associated components for the bonnet and the rear hatch must be removed; both the bonnet and the rear hatch must be secured by a minimum of two surface mounted (not recessed) securing pins.
+All side trim front wing, door and rear quarters must be bonded in place not screwed, riveted or nut and bolted.